TREEIB

 BACKGROUND AND THE TEST SITE

-During the episodes of drought, the growth of new shoots on the fruit trees was greatly reduced.
-Part of the branches were defoliated, leaf biomass was visibly smaller and there was little or no, or poor quality fruit.
-Several structural branches in the lower parts of the cherry crown dried completely.
+The new shoots were very weak, with about 5 centimeters of growth.
+The growth of new shoots on the fruit trees was significantly reduced.
+Part of the branches was defoliated, leaf biomass was visibly smaller, and there was little or no fruit or poor quality fruit.
+Several structural branches in the lower parts of the cherry crown died completely.